dekuNukem/bob_cassette_rewinder/README.md

 * 5000mL / 4.33 mL per wash = 1154 washes

-* £7.2 / 1154 = 0.62p per wash
+* £7.20 / 1154 = £0.0062 = 0.62p per wash

 ### Rinse aid

-* £6.29 ex-VAT, £7.6 with VAT
+* £6.29 ex-VAT, £7.60 with VAT

 * 5000mL / 1.17 mL per wash = 4273 washes

-* £7.6 / 4273 = 0.018p per wash
+* £7.60 / 4273 = £0.0018 = 0.18p per wash

 ----

 With that, the **total cost per wash** is:

-0.62p + 0.018p = **0.638p**, or **0.87 US cent**!
+0.62p + 0.18p = **0.80p**, or **1.1 US cent**!

 We know from earlier that Bob Cassettes costs **48p (67c) per wash**.

-Therefore, refilling it yourself is more than **75 times cheaper**, resulting in a massive **98.7%** cost saving compared to buying new!
+Therefore, refilling it yourself is more than **60 times cheaper**, resulting in a massive **98%** cost saving compared to buying new!

 What's more, the 5L detergent can last well over **3 years** of daily wash, while the rinse aid can last almost **12 years**!
 Over those time you would have spent £2088 on Bob cassettes, and who knows if they will even be around then.

 ----

 Of course, this calculation really is the best-case scenario, it didn't account for shipping of the detergents, and they might go bad before all gets used up.
-But even considering those possibilities, 1 to 2p per wash should be easily achievable, which is still almost 30 times cheaper.
+But even considering those possibilities, 2p per wash should be easily achievable, which is still almost 30 times cheaper.
 It's a no brainer to refill your Bob Cassette if you can.

 ## Testing it Out